Skip to main content

 Teaching Interests

 Immerwahr regularly offers undergraduate courses on global history and U.S. foreign relations.
-He has taught graduate seminars on international development, global history, modern empires, the United States’ empire, and pedagogy.
+He is not accepting graduate students as advisees but teaches graduate seminars and serves on doctoral committees.
 His syllabi are online here.
+He is on sabbatical until fall 2025.

 Recent Awards and Honors